gulfofmaine/buoy_barn/Readme.md

 querying ERDDAP servers.
 `RETRIEVE_FORECAST_TIMEOUT_SECONDS` and `RETRIEVE_DATAFRAME_TIMEOUT_SECONDS`.

+`SENTRY_TRACES_SAMPLE_RATE` can be used to set what percentage of requests are [performance traced and sent to Sentry](https://docs.sentry.io/platforms/python/guides/django/performance/).
+Defaults to 0 if not set.

 ### Starting Docker

 Then you can use `make up` to start the database and Django server.